vmware/vmware-aria-operations-integration-sdk/README.md

     password = adapter_instance.get_credential_value("password")
 ```

-We can then use them to connect to MySQL and run a test query:
+We can then use them to connect to MySQL and run a test query (be sure to import
+`mysql.connector`):

 ```python

     connection = mysql.connector.connect(
         host=hostname,
         port=port,